Xe/site/blog/irc-stuff-nixos-2021-05-29.markdown

  - devops
 ---

-# How to Set Up WeeChat on NixOS

 [Internet Relay Chat (IRC)](https://en.wikipedia.org/wiki/Internet_Relay_Chat) is the king of chats.
 It is the grandfather of nearly every chat protocol and program you use today.
 It has been a foundation of the internet for over 30